-At the first Review Conference of the Nuclear Non-Proliferation Treaty (NPT) in 1975, a brief paragraph in the final document referenced the work of the Zangger Committee without naming it.
+At the first Review Conference of the Nuclear Non-Proliferation Treaty (NPT External link, opens in new window.) in 1975, a brief paragraph in the final document referenced the work of the Zangger Committee without naming it.

 This paragraph stated: